 By reloading our website now we can see if the issue they are reporting really did have something to do with the CDN not being accessible.

 Some of the issues are intermittent.
 How fun!
 In this case, I'd like to see all network traffic (especially 404/500 issues) as I run through some customer workflows. 🚦

 Next up is a bit of a "Hail Mary" attempt at finding an issue, but can actually be useful in certain scenarios.
 The customer provided us a step-by-step walkthrough to help us replicate the issue.
 But when we follow the steps locally, we can't replicate the problem.
 It's a classic "works on my machine" situation.

-NOTE: In this case, the usage of a tool like FiddlerCap can be useful as it's a lightweight version of Fiddler used for quickly recording remote sessions.
+NOTE: In this case, the usage of a tool like FiddlerCap can be useful to quickly record remote sessions.

 What we want to do is work our way through a variety of customer-driven scenarios with our app.
 We can look for any

 500 errors in Fiddler Everywhere that may have been otherwise missed.

 By navigating through your website as a user might do, we can simultaneously track the logging in Fiddler Everywhere to spot any server-side errors or missing files that may not normally interrupt our workflow.

 In this case we can see that sure enough, a